 90 [!] years of combined legal experience

-Well, I’m here to tell you – don’t buy it!
+Well, I’m here to tell you – don’t buy into it!

 Another problem is that if a lawyer advertises “18 years of combined legal experience” you may rightfully expect that you are getting 18 years of experience on your problem.
 But, are you really?

 Consider what “18 years of combined years of experience” may actually mean:

 - 18 lawyers with 1 year of experience.

 - 1 lawyer with 17 years of experience and 1 junior associate with 1 year of experience.
 Psst: you are assigned to the junior associate.